Stephen1z2/MyAnimeDatabaseProject/README.md

 ## Quick Start

-- **Running on Replit**: The app is already configured and ready to run
 - **Running Locally**: See [LOCAL_SETUP.md](LOCAL_SETUP.md) for detailed instructions on setting up the project on your computer
 - **GitHub Setup**: See [GIT_SETUP.md](GIT_SETUP.md) for instructions on pushing to GitHub